bluebluegrass/xhs_tracker/README.md

 Create the following repository secrets so the workflow can authenticate and know what to look for:
 - `KEYWORDS` – Comma-separated or newline-separated list of search terms.
 - `TG_BOT_TOKEN` – Token for your Telegram bot (from @BotFather).
-- `TG_CHAT_ID` – Chat or channel ID where notifications should be delivered.
+- `TG_CHAT_ID` – Chat or channel ID where notifications should be delivered (include the `-100` prefix for channels/supergroups).
-- `XHS_COOKIE` – Required for most accounts; provide the `name=value; name2=value2` cookie string from a logged-in Xiaohongshu browser session.
+- `XHS_COOKIE` – Required; copy the `name=value; name2=value2` cookie string from a logged-in Xiaohongshu browser session (see instructions below).
+- `USER_AGENT` – The exact desktop browser UA used when capturing the cookie (e.g. `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7)...`).

 The workflow also sets `HEADLESS=1` for Playwright by default.
-Adjust the environment block in `.github/workflows/xhs.yml` if you need to override any values.
+Adjust the environment block in `.github/workflows/xhs.yml` if you need to override any values or add custom headers.

+### Capturing `XHS_COOKIE` and `USER_AGENT`
+1. Open https://www.xiaohongshu.com/ in a normal browser window and sign in.
+2. Open Developer Tools → Network tab (enable “Preserve log”).
+3. Visit a search page such as `https://www.xiaohongshu.com/search_result?keyword=...` and wait for it to load.
+4. In the request list, locate a successful call whose URL contains `sns/web/v1/search/notes`.
+5. Copy the entire `Cookie` header from the Request Headers section and store it as the `XHS_COOKIE` secret.
+6. Copy the `User-Agent` header from the same request (or from DevTools → Network → top right context menu) and store it as the `USER_AGENT` secret.
+7. Cookies expire frequently; repeat this process when the workflow starts returning 400 responses from the Xiaohongshu API.

 ## Running Locally
 You can execute the watcher script on your machine before pushing changes: